Dennis Lee, MD

 Comment on this Read 2 Comments

-When a hemangioma is suspected, the challenge for the physician is to be sure that it is in fact a hemangioma and not another type of tumor, particularly a malignant one.
+When a hemangioma is suspected, the challenge for the health care professional, is to be sure that it is in fact a hemangioma and not another type of tumor, particularly a malignant one.
 With specialized tests, however, doctors can reassure patients that the tumor is with little doubt a hemangioma.
 Such special testing may include scintigraphy (using a tiny amount of a radioactive substance to identify the hemangioma), CT scanning, or MRI (magnetic resonance imaging).
 In general, a biopsy of suspected hemangiomas is avoided because of their benign nature and the potential risk of bleeding from the biopsy.

 Medically Reviewed by a Doctor on 12/13/2013